52 Denver Urban Hikes–A Week-by-Week Challenge

 June 20.
 The summer solstice is coming.
 Here’s your best summer solstice hike.

 June 27.
 Got kids in our life?
 Ready for a bit of fun, urban hiking, and nature play?
 Start at Ruby Hill Park.
-Depending on the age of your kids, pick the right playground for them to warm up and get started practicing their outdoor voices.
-Then tie their shoes and experience an urban hike by going west on Florida Ave.
+Depending on the age of your kids, pick the suitable playground for them to warm up and start practicing their outdoor voices.
+Then, tie their shoes and experience an urban hike by going west on Florida Ave.
 Cross over the train tracks and S Platte River Drive, then loop down to the Platte River Trail to go south along the river.
-Follow the trail to the south for just about a mile, and you’ll reach the super fun Grant Frontier Village Park.
+Follow the trail to the south for about a mile, and you’ll reach the super fun Grant Frontier Village Park.
 Here, kids can practice their gold mining, play outdoor musical theater, and hunt for crawdads in the oxbow through the park.
 They can even drive a wagon!
 When you’re ready, follow your footsteps back to Ruby Hill Park for just over 2 miles of walking and thousands of steps of playing.
 Trailhead: 1200 W Florida Ave, Denver, CO

 It’s Not too Hot for These Summer Urban Hikes in Denver